Get A Quotation

 How long will it take for the cards to be printed?

 We can suggest a business card printing company to you that can print within 24 hours.
 If you give the artwork to them before 12:00 on one day then they should be ready the next day.
-These are far superior to the types of business cards that you would get at instant printing companies.
+These are superior to the types of business cards that you would get at instant printing companies.
 These are good quality cards, but in 24 hours.
 They do not offer any special effect printing on the cards in the same time frame, but they do offer matte lamination and folding if required.
-If you need even higher quality cards then they will cost more and take longer to print.
+It will depend on your budget and your time available.

 I want a specific type of paper for my business card.
 How do I choose them?

 You can make an appointment with a printer company directly to go and view their paper stock.
 You can then feel the paper and see if it is what you are looking for.
 Once you have the name of the paper type then the printer company will give you a quotation on your prints and they can print your business cards for you.
 Some paper can be quite expensive so just confirm the price with the printers while you are there.

 How many business cards should I print for each person?

 Think about the next 1-2 years projection of the company, keeping in mind the hiring and title changes planned over that period.
 Also, think about how much contact the person has directly with clients who will need a business card.
 A receptionist might need some business cards to have readily available to clients who come into the reception area but a sales representative would need a lot more if they are going out to clients and will be giving a business card to each client.
 Most printing companies print in batches of 250, so try work around that when doing your planning.

 What tips do you have for good business card design?